-23.2.3 Timeline for Tenure and/or Promotion
+23.2.3 Timeline for Fourth Year Review and Tenure and/or Promotion

-The procedure for evaluation for the awarding of tenure and/or promotion shall have an additional independent review process performed by the Tenure and Promotion Committee as well as the evaluation performed by the Department and Dean (following the procedure outlined for annual evaluations).
+The procedure for evaluation for the awarding of tenure and/or promotion shall have an additional independent review process performed by the Tenure and Promotion Committee as well as the evaluation performed by the Department and Dean.
 These two reviews will proceed concurrently.
+The procedure for the evaluation for the fourth year review will not have an additional review by the Tenure and Promotion Committee, and will end with a reappointment decision made by the VPAA in week thirteen (13) of the spring semester.

-The Tenure and Promotion Committee will be composed of three tenured (full and/or associate) faculty members selected by the faculty of each School and six tenured faculty members from the College.
+The Tenure and Promotion Committee will be composed of three tenured (Full and/or Associate) faculty members selected by the faculty of each School and six tenured faculty members from the College.
 Three College members shall be selected from the Math and Sciences areas and three members from the Arts and Humanities areas.
-Committee membership will be for three year term, and the selection will be staggered to assure that no more than one third of the members will be replaced in any one year.
-If a committee member is up for promotion, he or she must recuse himself from service on the committee for that year.
+Committee membership will be for a three year term, and the selection will be staggered to assure that no more than one third of the members will be replaced in any one year.
+If a committee member is up for promotion, he or she must recuse himself or herself from service on the committee for that year.
 If a vacancy occurs prior to the expiration of a term, the VPAA will request replacements from the affected School or College.
 Members may serve consecutive terms.